khoapham1002/mindpalace/index.md

 *A note that resonated...*

-> There are lots of sad songs not because I like sad music, but because they tend to contain chromatic notes, blue notes.
+> There are lots of sad songs not because I like sad music, but because they tend to have chromatic colors, blue notes.
 {: .prompt-info }

 > Jun Pham - 1:15 (it's cute), 3:47 (an ending 서진우 (Remember) should have)